aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Refer to a [template sample](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml) for a working example of CloudFormation-based provisioning of the domain.

 ### Onboard to domain using IAM Identity Center
-If you'd like to learn how to onboard to domain in IAM Identity Center authentication mode, you can complete the dedicated step-by-step [instructions](./domain-sso.md).
+If you'd like to learn how to onboard to domain in IAM Identity Center authentication mode, you can complete the dedicated sub-lab by following [these step-by-step instructions](./domain-sso.md).

 ## Step 5: create user profiles
 To use Studio you need to add user profiles to the domain.
 In this section your create two user profiles for data scientist and MLOps engineer role users.